-Mr Cornish retires as Executive Headmaster after guiding SCECGS Redlands for twenty years in collaboration with the Board, staff and parents from a newly co-educational school to a vibrant and innovative educational organisation.
+Mr Cornish retires as Executive Headmaster after guiding SCECGS Redlands for twenty-one years in collaboration with the Board, staff and parents from a newly co-educational school to a vibrant and innovative educational organisation.

-Appointment of Deputy Headmaster, Christopher Daunt Watney as new Headmaster.
+Appointment of Deputy Headmaster, Christopher Daunt Watney (pictured) as new Headmaster.

 Establishment of Redlands Dance and Ballet Academy

 Redlands House, North Harbour pre-school opens.

 High Country campus opens

 First Winter School held at High Country Campus.